 - Works with with gas, induction, ceramic and halogen stovetops

 - Comes with a 1-month free trial, 6-year warranty and free lifetime customer service

 - Sometimes discolors

 - Pot is a little smaller than expected

 Maxam 9-Element Waterless Cookware Set – Best Surgical Stainless Steel Cookware

 When it comes to durability, surgical stainless steel is second to none.
 So, if you want that level of durability in your kitchen, check out the Maxam 9-Element Waterless Cookware Set.
-Though it is more expensive than the products I’ve recommended at under $230, this beautiful and durable cookware will help you prepare healthy meals.
+Though it is more expensive than the products I’ve recommended, this beautiful and durable cookware will help you prepare healthy meals.